 As the purpose of a food safety plan is to safeguard children’s health and to protect your centre, utilising a simple plan is well worth the effort.
 In most instances, a food safety plan comprises three parts and will likely formalise your existing good practices.
-The first part includes a description of your centre and names of the staff that are responsible for food safety.
+The first part includes a description of your child care centre and names of the staff that are responsible for food safety.

 The second part describes:

 - your food handling activities such as food receipt and refrigerator storage,